osmandapp/docs/content/osmand/plan-route/index.md

 ## How to use 'Plan route'

 In the tool you can create new GPX route or open existing track.
-When you open 'Plan route' tool menu you find the next buttons -
+When you open 'Plan route' tool menu you find the next buttons:

 | | |  |
 |------------|------------|------------|